Amyimeng/quarto-set-up-and-hypotheses-testing/assessment.md

 Thoughtful reflections may earn engagement points.

 <!-- Reflection below this line -->

+I feel like the process of problem-solving is both painful and rewarding.
+I often found myself spent way much more time planned on debugging, but once I found the bug I am very satisfied.
+Also it is important to understand the grammar of codes.
+Relying on AI would actually result in a more time-consuming process as once a bug occurs you need to learn from the begining to find the bug anyway.

+Another thing is that maintaining an organized environment is important.
+It helps with identifying what went wrong.

 <!-- Do not edit below this line. -->